nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-15/README.md

 Here, our form will raise an event whenever it is submitted, and it will assign a `onSubmit` **_listener_**, which will handle the form submission with an **_event handler_** called `handleSubmit`.
 The `handleSubmit` function will be given all the event details, and can then access data or methods within the event object in some unique way.

-You may have also used events, listeners and handlers in JQuery when attempting to execute some code when the `window` or `document` changes:
+You may have also used events, listeners and handlers in JavaScript when attempting to execute some code when the `window` or `document` changes:

 ```javascript
 window.addEventListener('resize', function() {